 Stop, look and listen for the stunning birds, impressive insects, lowland rainforest plants and impressive canopy of trees that make up the ecosystem in the Bicentennial Conservatory.
-Built in celebration of Australia’s 1988 Bicentenary, and designed by South Australian architect Guy Marron, it is the largest single span conservatory in the Southern Hemisphere.
+Built in celebration of Australia’s 1988 Bicentenary, and designed by South Australian architect Guy Maron, it is the largest single span conservatory in the Southern Hemisphere.

 The building is curvilinear in shape – 100 metres long, 47 metres wide and 27 metres high.
 An elegant steel superstructure supports the 2,434 metres2 of toughened glass, which forms the roof, walls and doors.
 Its glistening and distinctive shape is a landmark, particularly for visitors flying in to Adelaide.